guglielmino/gamma-scalping/README.md

 `Score = (abs(Theta) * THETA_WEIGHT + Transaction Cost) / Gamma`

 Theta and Gamma are computed from market prices and the transaction cost is approximated as the sum of the spreads of our two options contracts (essentially the cost of entering and exiting the position with no price change).
 The bot calculates this score for all candidates and chooses the one with the **lowest score**.
-This systematic approach ensures you start with the most cost-effective position possible.
+This systematic approach is designed to help identify cost-effective positions.

 ---